AckerlyXu/heima/articles/media-services/media-services-motion-detection.md

 ###<a id="output_elements"></a>Elements of the output JSON file

+>[!NOTE]
->[AZURE.NOTE]In the latest release, the Output JSON format has changed and may represent a breaking change for some customers.
+>In the latest release, the Output JSON format has changed and may represent a breaking change for some customers.

 The following table describes elements of the output JSON file.